 The lounge is located on level 2, Terminal 5 Departures at London Heathrow Airport (Next to Gate A7), with opening hours 05:00 – 22:00 daily.
 This lounge is in the mirror image position to the Aspire lounge (reviewed below) which is by Gate A18 in Terminal 5.
 If you are facing towards the planes at what I consider the “front” of the Terminal 5 departures area.
 This Plaza Premium lounge is at the very far left of the terminal at the gate level.

-This lounge tends to be much less busy than the Aspire lounge below and serves a great breakfast of cereals, pastries, juice along with hot breakfast items including scrambled egg, bacon and sausages.
-In the evening there are light bites that are fairly filling including Nachos and hot dishes like vegetable curry with steamed rice, rosemary potatoes, beef stew, penne pasta and BBQ chicken wings.
+This lounge tends to be much less busy than the Aspire lounge below and serves a great breakfast of cereals, pastries, juice along with hot breakfast items including scrambled eggs, bacon, and sausages.
+In the evening there are light bites that are fairly filling including Nachos and hot dishes like vegetable curry with steamed rice, rosemary potatoes, beef stew, penne pasta, and BBQ chicken wings.
 The selection is very similar in quality, if smaller in volume than the BA Galleries Business Class lounges.
 If you want peace and quiet, you may prefer this lounge.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.